gepcel/GisViewer/readme.txt

 ## And

 I'm no expert on programming.
-Welcome to any feedback.
+Welcome to any feedbacks.

 email: wayangel@outlook.com